mobindustry/mobigram/README.md

 ![image](gallery.png)
 ![image](location.png)
 ## Description
- We present to you our project MobiGram!!!
+ We present for you our project MobiGram!!!
 This is sample of chat application which based on Telegram API.<br>
  Application work with Android 4.0.3+, it work with portrait and landscape orientation.<br>
  The purpose of this app make your communication pleasant and interesting.<br>
  Of course, there are in the application and multimedia features.
 MobiGram offers to send photos, videos, gif and your location to your friends.<br>